-- (5) The value of the surface absorptivity coefficient of the package.
+- (4) The analysis of the package in accident conditions of transport under the position (i.e. horizontal or vertical) least resistant to thermal tests. - (5) The value of the surface absorptivity coefficient of the package.
 The surface absorptivity coefficient should not be lower than 0.8 (see para.
-728-(a) of the Transport Regulations) during and after the thermal test to account for deposits uponon the package surface.
-The surface absorptivity coefficient should also not be lower than the possible maximum value of the emissivity coefficient in routine conditions of transport1/2. - (6) The evaluation of the minimum and maximum temperatures of the various components of the packaging, taking account of all the possible positions for the radioactive contents; - (7) The profile of heat power based on the burnup distribution in irradiated fuels - (8) The justification that the concentration of oxygen present in the furnace is controlled and in conformity with that obtained in a hydrocarbon fuel-air fire, when the thermal test is conducted in a furnace and when it is noted that some package components burn.
-In addition, control of heat input should be considered thoroughly; - (9) The influence of combustible materials that generate additional heat input and affect the fire duration beyond the thermal test. - (10) The safety margins on temperature results derived using numerical modelling commensurate with the uncertainty associated towith the numerical model. - (11) Demonstration that the spare volume in the gasket grooves allows for gasket thermal expansion in accident conditions of transport, unless appropriate justification is provided.
+728(a) of the Transport Regulations) during and after the thermal test to account for deposits on the package surface.
+The surface absorptivity coefficient should also not be lower than the possible maximum value of the emissivity coefficient in routine conditions of transport. - (6) The evaluation of the minimum and maximum temperatures of the various components of the packaging, taking account of all the possible positions for the radioactive contents. - (7) The profile of heat power based on the burnup distribution in irradiated fuels. - (8) The justification that the concentration of oxygen present in the furnace is controlled and in conformity with that obtained in a hydrocarbon fuel-air fire, when the thermal test is conducted in a furnace and when it is noted that some package components burn.
+In addition, control of heat input should be considered thoroughly. - (9) The influence of combustible materials that generate additional heat input and affect the fire duration beyond the thermal test. - (10) The safety margins on temperature results derived using numerical modelling commensurate with the uncertainty associated with the numerical model. - (11) Demonstration that the spare volume in the gasket grooves allows for gasket thermal expansion in accident conditions of transport, unless appropriate justification is provided.

-The extent of the additional information to be considered in the containment design analysis depends ofon the assumptions used to demonstrate criticality safety with regardsregard to the fissile material that escapes from the package (see para.
-685-(c) of the Transport Regulations) and the quantity of water that leaks into or out of all void spaces of the package (see para.
+The extent of the additional information to be considered in the containment design analysis depends on the assumptions used to demonstrate criticality safety with regard to the fissile material that escapes from the package (see para.
+685(c) of the Transport Regulations) and the quantity of water that leaks into or out of all void spaces of the package (see para.
 680 of the Transport Regulations).

-For packages designed to transport fissile material not excepted by paras 417, 674 or 675 of the Transport Regulations (i.e. packages in Group No. 4), the assessment of criticality safety for routine, normal and accident conditions of transport, is required to be performed, both for the isolated packages and for the arrays of packages is required to be performed.
+For packages designed to transport fissile material not excepted by paras 417, 674 or 675 of the Transport Regulations (i.e. packages in Group 4), assessment of criticality safety for routine, normal and accident conditions of transport is required to be performed, both for isolated packages and for arrays of packages.

-The following remarks, if applicable, should be taken into accountconsidered in the criticality safety analysis:
+The following, if applicable, should be considered in the criticality safety analysis: